-Here is a condensed version of an article from last year’s Economist:
+Here is a condensed version of a pre-Brexit article from 2016’s Economist:

 “As island dwellers, it is hard for the British not to think in an insular way.
 Brexit (the prospect of Britain departing from the European Union) is a major talking point around dinner tables in Britain, but this is not true on the continent.
 About half of Europeans would prefer Britain to stay in the Union, over a quarter simply do not care.
 Smaller countries also tend to care less about Brexit.
 Even in Germany and France, two giants of the European project, the share of people who are not concerned about Britain’s future is roughly as high as those who feel passionately about it.”